light-bo/BLLSudokuImageLayout/README.md

 # Installation
 #### Cocoapod
-To integrate AFNetworking into your Xcode project using CocoaPods, specify it in your **Podfile**:
+To integrate BLLSudokuImageLayout into your Xcode project using CocoaPods, specify it in your **Podfile**:
 ```
 pod 'BLLSudokuImageLayout'
 ```